kilbouri/blaze-weather/README.md

 # Blaze Weather

-A full-stack app built in Blazor.
+A weather app written in Blazor Server.
 Provides weather data using the OpenWeather API.

 ## Setup